-tippedclaws, ten carapace (the hard upper shell) spines, and a red-brown to purple coloration; they can grow to be 8 inches across their backs.
-Red rock crabs have black-tipped claws, a wide “fan”-shaped carapace, and are usually a dark red color and a little smaller than Dungeness crabs, usually measuring in at six inches across the carapace.
+Red rock crabs have black-tipped claws, a wide fan-shaped carapace, and are usually a dark red color.
+They are also a bit smaller than Dungeness crabs, usually measuring in at six inches across the upper shell.

-Additionally, Dungeness crabs prefer the sandy and muddy area of shallow lower estuaries but can be found in ocean depths of up to 2,000 feet.
-Red rock crabs tend to live in rockier habitats with higher salinities, so they will likely be found in larger estuaries.
+Dungeness crabs prefer the sandy and muddy areas of shallow lower estuaries.
+Even so, they are sometimes found in ocean depths of up to 2,000 feet.
+Red rock crabs tend to live in rockier habitats with higher salinity rates such as a larger estuary.

 Next time you are out crabbing, keep an eye out for these two common crabs and make sure to follow harvesting regulations!